Music, Dance and Theatre

 http://www.njcu.edu/department/music-dance-and-theatre

-The Music, Dance and Theatre Department offers two master’s degree programs:
+The Music, Dance and Theatre Department offers a master degree program in Music Performance: Performance, M.M.

 In addition to the general graduate study admission requirements, an applicant for admission to this degree program is required to satisfy the following pre-requisites: